wizcamp/wizcamp-realms-demo/session-guides/SESSION-09.md

 }
 ```

-Custom hooks follow **"Don't Repeat Yourself" (DRY)** — instead of copying audio logic into every component that needs music, you write it once in a reusable hook.
-Your `useAudio` hook will follow this same pattern:
+Hooks follow **"Don't Repeat Yourself" (DRY)** — instead of copying audio logic into every component that needs music, you write it once in a hook and reuse it.
+Your `useAudio` hook will follow this pattern:

 ```javascript
 const music = useAudio('/music.mp3');